hossein-bigdeli10/FeriCulator/README.md

-# FeriCulate
+# FeriCulator
-FeriCulate: A simple Python calculator featuring persistent history and error handling.
+FeriCulator: A simple Python calculator featuring persistent history and error handling.

 Hi!
 This is my first Python project.
 It's a simple calculator that saves your calculation history to a local file.